robertbasic/robertbasic.com-hugo/content/blog/buffered-vs-unbuffered-channels-in-golang.md

 }
 ```

-243!
-After some thinking about it, it makes sense, or at least this is how I explained it to myself:
+Particle number 243!
+After some thinking about it, it makes sense, or at least this is how I made it make sense:

 **Lesson number 1**  &mdash; golang's `range` doesn't "like" open-ended things, it needs to know where does the thing we `range` over begin and where does it end.
 By closing the channel we tell `range` that it's OK to range over the `pch` channel, as **nothing will send to it** any more.

 To put it in another way, if we leave the channel open when we try to `range` over it, `range` can't possibly know when will the next value come in to the channel.
 It might happen immediately, it might happen in 2 minutes.
-And given that the `pch` channel is buffered, `range` probably also knows that there are at most `len(particles)` number of items in that channel.

 Next step is to try and make it work using unbuffered channels.
 If I just make this buffered channel an unbuffered one, but otherwise leave the working code as-is, it blows up with a deadlock.
 Something something same goroutine.